oneapi-src/oneDPL/documentation/library_guide/pstl/dpcpp_policies_usage.rst

 ==============

-The code examples below assume you are ``using namespace oneapi::dpl::execution;`` and ``using namespace sycl;`` directives when refering to policy classes and functions:
+The code examples below assume you are ``using namespace oneapi::dpl::execution;`` and ``using namespace sycl;`` directives when referring to policy classes and functions:

 .. code::